 With a serviced apartment, you get a constant base in which you can feel settled.
 This is especially great if you are staying somewhere long term.
 A serviced apartment rented per week is usually cheaper than a four-star hotel room rented for four or five days, meaning you can go home at the weekend but leave all your personal belongings where they are.

 Serviced accommodation is not a new idea; in fact, the Association of Service Apartment Providers points out that the idea has been around for over a decade.
 The flexibly and convenience offered to long-stay business travellers is unrivalled; even better, the concept is not limited to the capital – simply search for serviced apartments Birmingham, Manchester or Liverpool to check out the huge range available.

 You no longer need to live out of a suitcase.
 Serviced apartments are proper flats, meaning you can make yourself at home, fill up the wardrobe, and – of course – stock up with food.
 No more sneaking bottles into hotel rooms and trying to chill them in the tiny fridge – you can buy and cook what you like when you stay in a serviced apartment.

 Home and office in one

 Serviced apartments offer the space of a home office, reducing the need to book infrequently-available meeting rooms or to try to work on the bed.
 Let’s face it, very few of us actually like having a laptop on our laps for long periods!
-If you want to stay over the weekend and sample the delights of your temporary home, facilities such as No.8 Waterloo Street apartments offer prime city centre locations.
+If you want to stay over the weekend and sample the delights of your temporary home, facilities such as Birmingham Serviced Apartments offer prime city centre locations.